UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC5.md

 |Rounding                    | Round to nearest 6 decimal places (seventh decimal place digit >= 5 rounds up and < 5 rounds down)|

 ## RATIONALE
-Special Purpose Acquisition Companies (“SPACs”) are companies formed to raise capital in an initial public offering (“IPO”) with the purpose of using the proceeds to acquire one or more unspecified businesses or assets to be identified after the IPO (irrespective of form, a “Business Combination”).<br>
-SPACs have only a limited period during which they may consummate a Business Combination, generally not exceeding 24 months.<br>
-A SPAC generally focuses upon one industry or sector, but may maintain flexibility to engage in transactions in other industries or sectors if necessary or appropriate.<br>
+Special Purpose Acquisition Companies (“SPACs”) are companies formed to raise capital in an initial public offering (“IPO”) with the purpose of using the proceeds to acquire one or more unspecified businesses or assets to be identified after the IPO (irrespective of form, a “Business Combination”).
+SPACs have only a limited period during which they may consummate a Business Combination, generally not exceeding 24 months.
+A SPAC generally focuses upon one industry or sector, but may maintain flexibility to engage in transactions in other industries or sectors if necessary or appropriate.
 More information about SPACs can be found [here](https://spac.guide/spacbasics/) and [here](https://www.spacanalytics.com/).<br>
 The SPAC market is growing exponentially:

 |Year|IPO Count|Gross Proceeds(mms)|Average IPO Size(mms)|